ajkroeg/PracticeMakesPerfect/README.md

 		},
 }
 ```

+`enableSpecializations` - bool, if true or missing (defaults to true), specializations will be enabled. if false, all specializations and related patches are disabled, even if configured in later settings.

 `useMissionXPforBonus` - bool, switch for whether bonus XP is awarded as a function of the contract XP or as flat bonus.